FAQ

 Q: What should I do to prepare for tryouts?

-A: Just be ready to be coached and to show them what you've got!
-Make sure you're hydrated and have had a proper meal beforehand so that you are at your peak performance level.
+A: Just be ready to be coached and to show our coaches what you’ve got!
+Make sure you’re hydrated and have had a proper meal beforehand so that you are at your peak performance level.
+Try to get some touches in prior to tryouts to be at your optimal level.
+We also have Club Tryout Prep Camps that we offer through our Developmental Programs stream.

 Q: What do I need to bring to tryouts?

-A: First, you must pre-register online.
+A: First, please pre-register online.
 All athletes are required to pay a registration fee prior to the first tryout.
-Athletes will not be permitted to tryout without the registration fee paid.
-Also, bring your volleyball gear (court shoes, knee pads, ankle braces, athletic tape, etc...), and a water bottle.
+Athletes will not be permitted to try out without the registration fee paid.
+Tryouts can be a stressful situation, so on the day of your tryout, arrive with time to spare so you can soak in the atmosphere and prepare to give it your best.
+Bring your volleyball gear (if you have them; they are not mandatory), such as court shoes, knee pads, ankle braces, arm sleeves, athletic tape, etc…, a water bottle, and a smile!

 Q: If I make the team, how much would I have to pay in fees?

-A: Team fees depend on the team and age, but typically range from $800 - $1,600.
-This includes registration with Apex, coaches’ fees, 2 warmup shirts, equipment, facility rentals, and registration for at least 4 tournaments (including the Provincial Championships).
+A: Team fees depend on the team and age, but typically range from $1500-3000.
+This includes registration with Apex, coaches’ fees, equipment, facility rentals, club uniform kit (2 jerseys, 2 pairs of shorts, 2 pairs of socks, 2 warm-up shirts, a hoodie, sweatpants, a pair of knee pads, and a backpack), and registration for at least 4 tournaments (including the Provincial Championships).
 Some teams may decide to include strength and conditioning training with a certified coach, which would add to team fees.

 Travel to out-of-town tournaments that require overnight stays are extra.
 Teams also have the opportunity to travel to compete in the Volleyball Canada National Championships (locations vary year-by-year and therefore, so do costs).
 If a team chooses not to go to Nationals, the cost drops significantly, especially if they are outside the Lower Mainland.
 Some teams may also decide to attend tournaments in the United States, and of course, this would be extra.